-Inpatient stay: Covered services received in a hospital or SNF during a noncovered inpatient stay
+Inpatient stay: Covered services received in a hospital or SNF during a non- In-Network covered inpatient stay \$0 copaymer

 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
 Covered services include, but are not limited to: